Piledriver (professional wrestling): Rope-assisted piledriver

 This version sees an attacking wrestler place the opponent on an elevated surface, usually the ropes/turnbuckle/ring apron, while the opponent is bent forward against the wrestler's midsection.
 The attacking wrestler next draws the opponent away from the elevated surface leaving the opponent's waist over the elevated surface (i.e. ring ropes), making them the only thing other than the wrestler keeping the opponent off the ground.
-The attacking wrestler then grabs the top rope while pushes off the mat with their legs simultaneously like a see-saw so that the opponent is forced to dive forward onto his/her head with extra force due to the height of which they were dropped.
+The attacking wrestler then grabs the top rope while pushing off the mat with their legs simultaneously like a see-saw so that the opponent is forced to dive forward onto his/her head with extra force due to the height of which they were dropped.
+Innovated by Independent Wrestler, Rocky Rage, as The Ebola Driver in 2014.
 Popularized by MJF as the Heat Seeker.

 Scoop side piledriver

 Facing the opponent, the wrestler reaches between the opponent's legs with their right arm and reaches around the opponent's neck from the same side with their left arm.
 They then lift the opponent up on their chest so that they are facing downwards.
 The wrestler then moves their left arm from around the opponent's neck to around the opponent's torso.
 They then turn the opponent so that they are upside down on one side of the wrestler.
 The wrestler then jumps up and falls down to a sitting position, driving the opponent down to the mat neck and shoulder first.
-The move was popularized by Hayabusa, who called it H Thunder.
+The move was popularized by Hayabusa, who called it H Thunder, and by Mitsuharu Misawa, who called it the Emerald Flowsion.